-The parent compound of iron-pnictide superconductor, NaFeAs, is a bad metal.
-It exhibits a tetragonal to orthorhombic transition at 52~K, a paramagnetic to spin-density wave (SDW) transition at 41~K, and a superconducting transition at 23~K~\cite{GFChen_PRL2009}.
-Doping copper into NaFeAs suppresses the orthorhombic and SDW order and enhances superconductivity~\cite{Blundell_RPB2012,Fang_PRB2013,Tan_PRB2017}.
-Recently, it was found that heavy Cu substitution on the Fe site induces Mott-insulator-like behavior~\cite{Wang_PRX2015,Songyu_ncommu2016}.
-The electronic properties of the heavily doped NaFe$_{1-x}$Cu$_x$As are similar to lightly doped cuprates~\cite{Wang_PRX2015,Shi_PRL2016,Basov_PRB2017}.
+The parent compound of the iron-pnictide superconductor, NaFeAs, is a ``bad metal.''
+It exhibits a tetragonal-to-orthorhombic transition at 52~K, a paramagnetic-to-spin-density wave transition at 41~K, and a superconducting transition at 23~K~\cite{GFChen_PRL2009}.
+Doping copper into NaFeAs suppresses both the orthorhombic and the paramagnetic-to-spin-density-wave orders and enhances the superconductivity~\cite{Blundell_RPB2012,Fang_PRB2013,Tan_PRB2017}.
+Recently, it was shown that heavy Cu substitution at the Fe site induces Mott-insulator-like behavior~\cite{Wang_PRX2015,Songyu_ncommu2016}.
+The electronic properties of the heavily doped NaFe$_{1-x}$Cu$_x$As are similar to those of lightly doped cuprates~\cite{Wang_PRX2015,Shi_PRL2016,Basov_PRB2017}.

-For $x > 0.44$ a long-range collinear antiferromagnetic (AFM) order with moment only on the Fe sites develops below 200~K. The moment increases with Cu concentration~\cite{Songyu_ncommu2016}.
-At the solubility limit near $x = 0.5$, new superlattice peaks appear in the TEM diffraction pattern, which are interpreted as the signature of Cu and Fe stripe order formation~\cite{Songyu_ncommu2016}, as depicted in inset of Fig.~\ref{Fig1}.
-Compared to the parent NaFeAs compound in the tetragonal phase, the stripe-ordering of Cu and Fe in heavily-doped NaFe$_{1-x}$Cu$_x$As removes the lattice four-fold rotational symmetry and reduces the crystallographic space group from $Fmmm$ (point group $D_{4h}$) to $Ibam$ (point group $D_{2h}$), making a structural analogue of the magnetic order in NaFeAs.
+For Cu substitution concentration $x > 0.44$ a long-range collinear antiferromagnetic order with magnetic moments residing only at the Fe sites develops below 200~K. The moment increases with Cu concentration substitution $x$~\cite{Songyu_ncommu2016}.
+At the solubility limit near $x = 0.5$, new superlattice peaks appear in the TEM diffraction pattern, which are interpreted as the signature of Cu and Fe stripe order formation~\cite{Songyu_ncommu2016}, as depicted in the inset in Fig.~\ref{Fig1}.
+Compared to the parent NaFeAs compound in the tetragonal phase, the stripe-ordering of Cu and Fe in heavily doped NaFe$_{1-x}$Cu$_x$As removes the lattice four-fold rotational symmetry and reduces the crystallographic space group from $Fmmm$ (point group $D_{4h}$) to $Ibam$ (point group $D_{2h}$), making a structural analog of the magnetic order in parent NaFeAs crystals.

-Here we present polarization-resolved Raman scattering study of the lattice dynamics for NaFe$_{0.53}$Cu$_{0.47}$As single crystals.
-Four $A_{g}$ phonon modes at 125, 172, 183 and 197~cm$^{-1}$ and four $B_{3g}$ phonon modes at 101, 138, 173, 226~cm$^{-1}$ are identified.
+Here we present a polarization-resolved Raman scattering study of the lattice dynamics for NaFe$_{0.53}$Cu$_{0.47}$As single crystals.
+Four $A_{g}$ phonon modes, at 126, 172, 183, and 197~cm$^{-1}$ and four $B_{3g}$ phonon modes, at 101, 139, 173, and 226~cm$^{-1}$, are identified.
 The phonon spectra are consistent with the Fe/Cu stripe-ordered structure.
-All the observed phonons exhibit Lorentzian line shape.
-Across the AFM phase transition, no phonon anomaly is observed.
-The data suggests weak electron-phonon and magneto-elastic interaction.
+All the observed phonons exhibit a symmetric line shape.
+Across the antiferromagnetic phase transition, no phonon anomaly is observed.
+The data suggest weak electron-phonon and magneto-elastic interaction.